younes357/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 4: ls -la: Displays hidden files in long format. script 5: ls -lna : Display current directory contents in : Long format, with user and group IDs displayed numerically, And hidden files (starting with .) script 6 : Create a script that creates a directory named my first directory in the tmp directory.
+script 4: ls -la: Displays hidden files in long format. script 5: ls -lna : Display current directory contents in : Long format, with user and group IDs displayed numerically, And hidden files (starting with .) script 6 : Create a script that creates a directory named my first directory in the tmp directory. script 7 : Move the file betty from /tmp/ to /tmp/my_first_directory.